Lukas570/Linux-Kernelupdate/README.md

 Added PGP-Verification process!

+If you have an older version of the script without the PGP-verification process it's highly advised to upgrade to the newest version!

 # How to use:

 In the Terminal of your choice type in the following two commands to execute it!